rgsphilip/eco-up-pdx/README.md

 ### Installing

-After downloading this project, navigate into the eco-up-pdx directory and run:
+After downloading this project, navigate into the eco-up-pdx directory and install the project dependencies:
 ```
 npm install
 ```